 If high blood sugar levels have damaged nerves that go to your skin, you may sweat less, and your skin may become dry and cracked.
-Damaged skin becomes infected more easily when you have diabetes.
+Damaged skin gets infected more easily when you have diabetes.
+Try these tips to help prevent dryness, injury, and other skin problems.

-- Inspect your skin, especially on your feet, between your toes, and around your fingernails and toenails.
-Watch for redness, cuts, scrapes, calluses, or blisters.
+Pay special attention to the skin on your feet, between your toes, and around your fingernails and toenails.
+Watch for redness, cuts, scrapes, calluses, and blisters.

-- Keep your skin folds—such as in your groin or under your breasts—dry.
+This includes the skin in your groin or under your breasts.
 Moist areas increase the risk of infection.

 - Use a bath soap that has a moisturizer added.
 Use soap only as needed (on your feet, underarms, and groin).
-Avoid using deodorant soaps and antibacterial soaps, which may dry your skin.
+Avoid deodorant soaps and antibacterial soaps.
+They may dry your skin.

-- If your skin is dry, do not use bubble baths.
+- If your skin is dry, don't use bubble baths.
 Use a bath oil instead.

 - Use a home humidifier during cold weather and in dry climates.